RAOEUS/plover-dictionaries/README.md

 # RAOEUS Plover Dictionaries

+Pull this repo directly into your Plover configuration directory in AppData

 My main.json and commands.json dictionaries are just the standard ones that come with Plover.

 Credit to [@jenchanws](https://gist.github.com/jenchanws/5c8dedb826c775fc2a1521c9b9104ea9) for the raw steno python dictionaries